saisandeep-1233/GreenBasketProject/README.md

     The admin code will be running at  http://localhost:4200.

 -> Configure the backend:
-     - install lombok
+     - Install Lombok.
-     - create a database named greenbasketdb1.
+     - Create a database named greenbasketdb1.
-     - In application.properties file change the username and password.
+     - In the `application.properties` file, change the username and password.
-     - Import the my sql dump data and the run the project.
+     - Import the MySQL dump data.
+     - Run the project.
-     - The backend server should now be running on http://localhost:8080.
+     - The backend server should now be running on `http://localhost:8080`.

 -> Start the React frontend:
    npm run dev The React development server should start and open the application in your default web browser at http://localhost:3000.